hamz1188/my-portfolio/README.md

 ## 🔮 Future Improvements

-- [ ] Add a functional backend for the Contact form (e.g., using Resend or Formspree).
 - [ ] Implement a blog section for technical writing.
 - [ ] Add unit tests for utility functions and components.